Skip to content

 # 5. Test migration setup (dry run)

-migrate_bitbucket_to_github dry-run --config migration_config.json
+migrate_bitbucket_to_github migrate --config migration_config.json --dry-run

 # 6. Review dry-run results